erickgnclvs/aws-ccp-preparation/README.md

 #### Management tools
 * CloudFormation
+  > Should have been called Amazon Services Setup

+  > Use this to:  Set up a bunch of connected AWS services in one go.
   * Recipe to build infrastructure
   * Templates to deploy in AWS
   * Free to use